 - Successful ways to drive improvements and “close the loop.”

-- Useful methods to gauge customer satisfaction, sentiments and other metrics across touchpoints.
+- Useful methods to gauge customer satisfaction, sentiments, and other metrics across touchpoints.
 Net Promoter Score (NPS) is a standard measurement but should not be used alone to understand the root causes of customer pain points.
-Read more about the NPS debate and my perspective of the Wallstreet Journal article.